Advocacy with clear goals and a relentless drive.

 TAKU's key advocacy points

 TAKU is a vigilant advocate of its members’ rights.
-We track the position of the art and culture sector in changing social settings and listen to messages from professionals’ daily lives.
 We respond to current working life questions quickly, but also pursue longer-term goals.

 We pursue a better working life as well as appreciation of the art and culture sector